dxwc/vidlist/README.md

 `vl -upgo`

+**Generated HTML use**

++ Clicking on thumbnail takes to full width video embed link
++ Clicking on video title takes to normal youtube video view link
++ Hovering over channel name shows time since video published
++ Hovering over video title shows video description text
++ Channel list and links will be on the bottom of the page

 **Want to start with my recommended list of channels ?**

 1. Save [this file](https://raw.githubusercontent.com/dxwc/subscribe/files/subscriptions.json) somewhere on your computer.